 ELEC 360 Generation and Transmission of Electric Power

-Electric power generation and transmission systems; power flow; economic scheduling of electric power generation; transmission operations; and power system faults.
+This course presents the concept of electric power generation and transmission systems; power flow; economic scheduling of electric power generation; transmission operations; and power system faults.
+This course contains a lab component.

 Instrumentation and Data Acquisition 3 credits